sjxliu/milestone1/readMe.md

 11/13/21 [Working]:
 Working on Menu CSS and functionality.
 Am panicking a little about the actual functionality of the game itself but I don't know what I don't know so I need to take a break and work on everything else haha.
 My goal today is to resize my buttons and link them to the proper functions.
 If I get this done I will go back to trying to fix my death and scoreboard

+11/14/21 [Working]:
+I got the menu to lnk with my game.
+Opted out and just used an a href but now my button is not styled...
+Success!